codesquatch/d8_starter/README.md

 ## Includes
 1. Latest version of Drupal
 2. Up to date vagrant box for local development.
+3. Out of the Box development configurations.
+(PHP errors, twig debugging and no-cache)
-3. Base theme that provides a quick setup.
+4. Base theme that provides a quick setup.
 Integrates Gulp to compile SASS and JS files.
-4. Must have modules including devel, pathauto and admin_toolbar.
+5. Must have modules including devel, pathauto and admin_toolbar.

 ## Usage